GDScript Formatter: The fast formatter for Godot 4

 auto-format = true

 Use this option mindfully, as it will format your code every time you save.
-Be sure to use a version control system and the --safe option to limit unwanted changes and be able to revert them.
+Be sure to use a version control system so you can review the formatter's changes and revert them if needed.

 JetBrains Rider